Lung Expansion Therapy Vector Graphic

 43. What is monitored during incentive spirometry?

-Patient performance, frequency of sessions, number of breaths per session, inspiratory volume or flow goals, effort and motivation, compliance with technique, device within reach and encouragement for the patient to do it independently, new and increasing inspiratory volumes each day, and vital signs
+Patient performance, frequency of sessions, number of breaths per session, inspiratory volume or flow goals, effort and motivation, compliance with technique, a device within reach and encouragement for the patient to do it independently, new and increasing inspiratory volumes each day, and vital signs.

 44. What are the symptoms of hyperventilation during incentive spirometry?